 This section provides a brief, informative summary of the S-100 portrayal process, the main elements of Portrayal Catalogues, and the alert model.
 More details about the process and definitions of Portrayal Catalogue elements and the alerting model are available in S-100 Parts 9 and 9a.

-Later sections of the present document describe how the portrayal elements should be used in an ECDIS implementation.
+Later sections of this document describe how the portrayal elements should be used in an ECDIS implementation.

 Overview of the portrayal process